imixs/imixs-adapters/imixs-adapters-documents/README.md

 # Imixs-Documents

-The Imixs-Documents is a adapter project for office documents like PDF or MS-Office files.
+The Imixs-Documents is a adapter project for collecting textual information from attached documents during the processing phase.
-The adapter project provides plugins to parse the content of those documents.
+This extracted text information is added into the item '_dms_' wich can be part of the lucene full-text-index.
+The DMS meta data is handled by the DMSPlugin.

 ## Parsers